-According to a recent analysis, while Lesotho has established the framework for mainstreaming gender in climate action, it faces several challenges, including (i) lack of sufficient guidance on implementation; (iii) insufficient research on impacts of climate change on local communities; (iii) limited availability of dedicated gende experts; (iv) limited awareness and expertise on gender inclusion; (v) lack of gender inclusive budgeting; and (vi) time constraints in planning and implementation of rojects.
+According to a recent analysis, while Lesotho has established the framework for mainstreaming gender in climate action, it faces several challenges, including (i) lack of sufficient guidance on implementation; (ii) insufficient research on impacts of climate change on local communities; (iii) limited availability of dedicated gender experts; (iv) limited awareness and expertise on gender inclusion; (v) lack of gender inclusive budgeting; and (vi) time constraints in planning and implementation of projects.
 This analysis made the following recommendations: (i) develop detailed guidelines and an easy-to-use checklist for gender mainstreaming in implementation and mandate adoption of minimum standards for gender mainstreaming in all climate action; encourage partnership with local community groups and promote success stories of gender inclusion; (iii) create a gender working group for climate action with decision-making and encourage participatory approaches to consultation and decision-making; (iv) enhance awareness and skills through training and integration into all courses; and (v) ensure realistic timelines for planning and project implementation.

-Specifically, from the district and local consultations, the primary data gathered indicates a range of observed climatic changes that pose significant challenges to becimically, norm the district and consultations, we have been approximately data gameter indicates an ange of consolver commany cases are more than the villages are possible of the lives and been solver the lives and been solver the villages are possible of all community members, with disaggregated effects on different groups.
+Specifically, from the district and local consultations, the primary data gathered indicates a range of observed climatic changes that pose significant challenges to the lives and livelihoods of all community members, with disaggregated effects on different groups.
 Across the villages, a range of climatic changes have been observed, namely increased frequency and intensity of drought and dry spells, more erratic rainfall with late onset, and more frequent heavy rains, strong winds extending beyond the previous limits of August and September, disruptions to normal snowfall patterns, increased summer temperatures and extremely cold winters.
 While drought used to occur once in every five years with minimal impact, currently the impact is severe, the period is prolonged, and it can occur in consecutive years.
 These climatic changes were identified by all different gender and age groups consulted.